 Best shows on Amazon Prime Video:

 The only Halloween hangovers kids should have involve sugar overload.
 But in 1988, paper girls Erin, KJ, Mac and Tiffany (who is seen above) became time travelers the morning after they were trick-or-treating.
 Jumped into the future, with grown-up versions of themselves, the quartet has to deal with the emotional issues involved with learning who you'll become and the fact that there's a group of time travelers who are hunting them down.
-Built around a strong ensemble of child actors, Paper Girls feels like Prime Video's answer to Stranger Things.
-Watch now (opens in new tab)
+Built around a strong ensemble of child actors, Paper Girls felt like Prime Video's answer to Stranger Things.

 The Summer I Turned Pretty